MarioFinale/AniDownloader/README.md

 Configuration options can be set in AniDownloader.cfg and Series Data is stored in SeriesData.xml.

 # Web Interface
-Access the web server at 127.0.0.1:8080 to manage downloads and view stats.
-Changing the bind IP may require admin/root privileges.
+Access the web server at 127.0.0.1:8080 to manage downloads, view current list and change settings.
+Changing the default bind IP may require admin/root privileges.

 # Troubleshooting
 If the program crashes or becomes unresponsive, check logs in /var/log/AniDownloader.log.